citizenfx/fivem-docs/content/docs/server-manual/proxy-setup.md

 ## Local TLS Proxy

 The local TLS Proxy setup can be useful if you can't tunnel the TLS traffic with services like CloudFlare, but you still have to protect the FXServer against specific TLS attacks.
-This guide is using nginx as a example, but you can setup any other reverse proxy such as [traefik](https://doc.traefik.io/traefik/) or [envoy](https://www.envoyproxy.io/) as well.
+This guide is using nginx as an example, but you can setup any other reverse proxy such as [traefik](https://doc.traefik.io/traefik/) or [envoy](https://www.envoyproxy.io/) as well.

 ### TCP Endpoint port change

 First you need to change the tcp endpoint on the server to use a different port.
-In this sample we use 30121 as the none public accessible port that the FXServer is using.
+In this sample we use 30121 as the non-public accessible port that the FXServer is using.
 Usually you will find the `endpoint_add_tcp` defined inside your `server.cfg`.
 After you found it change its parameter to `"0.0.0.0:30121"`.
 ```
 endpoint_add_tcp "0.0.0.0:30121"